Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3/README.md

 Most parameter default settings are for the PC/TV use case, change to different use cases based on the scope of the recommendation.
 *Important:* in contrast to the official ITU-T P.1204.3 description we provided here the random forest part as a serialized output of scikit-learn, a generated python script including the estimated trees can be found on the [ITU-T P.1204.3 page](https://www.itu.int/rec/T-REC-P.1204.3/en).

+The parameters `viewing_distance` and `display_size` are not used for the prediction (changes will not have an effect), however they are formally as input parameters for P.1204.3 specified.
+Furthermore, `device_type` and `device_resolution` are depended to each other, the model is not trained, e.g. on a TV/PC with `2560x1440` as resolution (this resolution is only for tablet and mobile suitable).

 ## License
 Copyright 2017-2020 Technische Universität Ilmenau, Deutsche Telekom AG